secretstartups/handbook/sales/training/field-functional-competencies/index.html.md

 ---
 layout: handbook-page-toc
 title: "Field Functional Competencies"
 description: "GitLab field functional competencies define the critical skills, behaviors, and attitudes that GitLab field team members must demonstrate to successfully deliver desired outcomes.
-They provide a common language and consistent expectations for what good looks like for the GitLab field organization"
+They provide a common language and consistent expectations for what good looks like for the GitLab field organization."
 ---

 # Field Functional Competencies